bufbuild/buf/README.md

 > The BSR is purely opt-in.
 We've made the core [features] of the `buf` CLI available to _all_ Protobuf users.

+## More advanced CLI features

+While `buf`'s [core features][features] should cover most use cases, we've included some more advanced features to cover edge cases:

+* **Automatic file discovery**.
+Buf walks your file tree and builds your `.proto` files in accordance with your supplied [build configuration][config.build], which means that you no longer need to manually specify `--proto_paths`.
+You can still, however, specify `.proto` files manually through CLI flags in cases where file discovery needs to be disabled.
+* **Fine-grained rule configuration** for [linting][lint.rules] and [breaking change][breaking.rules].
+While we do have recommended defaults, you can always select the exact set of rules that your use case requires, with [40 lint rules][lint.rules] and [53 breaking change rules][breaking.rules] available.
+* **Configurable error formats** for CLI output. `buf` outputs information in `file:line:column:message` form by default for each lint error and breaking change it encounters, but you can also select JSON and, in the near future, JUnit output.
+* **Editor integration** driven by `buf`'s granular error output.
+We currently provide linting integrations for both [Vim and Visual Studio Code][ide] but we plan to support other editors, such as Emacs and IntelliJ, in the future.
+* **Universal Input targeting**.
+But enables you to perform actions like linting and breaking change detection not just against local `.proto` files but also against a broad range of other [Inputs], such as tarballs and ZIP files, remote Git repositories, and pre-built [Image][images] files.
+* **Speed**.
+Buf's internal Protobuf compiler compiles your Protobuf sources using all available cores without compromising deterministic output, which is considerably faster than [`protoc`][protoc].
+This allows for near-instantaneous feedback, which is of special importance for features like [editor integration][id].

 ## Next steps

 Once you've installed `buf`, we recommend completing the [Tour of Buf][tour], which provides a broad but hands-on overview of the core functionality of both the CLI and the [BSR].
 The tour takes about 10 minutes to complete.